anredlich/gym-aloha/README.md

 imageio.mimsave("example.mp4", np.stack(frames), fps=25)
 ```

 ## Description
-Aloha environment.
+Aloha environment including Trossen AI Stationary Robot simulation.

 Two tasks are available:
 - TransferCubeTask: The right arm needs to first pick up the red cube lying on the table, then place it inside the gripper of the other arm.
-- InsertionTask: The left and right arms need to pick up the socket and peg respectively, and then insert in mid-air so the peg touches the “pins” inside the socket.
+- InsertionTask: The left and right arms need to pick up the socket and peg respectively, and then insert in mid-air so the peg touches the “pins” inside the socket. (original Aloha only for now)

 ### Action Space
 The action space consists of continuous values for each arm and gripper, resulting in a 14-dimensional vector:
 - Six values for each arm's joint positions (absolute values).
-- One value for each gripper's position, normalized between 0 (closed) and 1 (open).
+- One value for each gripper's position, normalized between 0 (closed) and 1 (open), for original Aloha, and between 0 and 0.044 meters for Trossen AI Stationary.

 ### Observation Space
 Observations are provided as a dictionary with the following keys: